Mardin

-Mardin (مێردین; ماردين; romanized: Mārdīn; ܡܪܕܝܢ; Մարդին) is a city and seat of the Artuklu District of Mardin Province in Turkey.
+Mardin (مێردین; ماردين; ܡܪܕܝܢ; Մարդին) is a city and seat of the Artuklu District of Mardin Province in Turkey.
 It is known for the Artuqid architecture of its old city, and for its strategic location on a rocky hill near the Tigris River.

-The old town of the city is under the protection of UNESCO, which forbids new constructions to preserve its façade.
+In February 2000, the Turkish Ministry of Culture placed Mardin and its surrounding cultural landscape on the country’s Tentative List for UNESCO World Heritage nomination.

 The city had a population of 129,864 in 2021.
-The population is a mix of Kurds, Arabs, Mhallami, and Syriacs.
+The population is a mix of Kurds, Arabs, Mhallami, and Assyrians.

 History

 Antiquity and etymology

 A legal document from the Neo-Assyrian period mentions a road to Mardiānê (commonly identified with modern Mardin), showing that the name was already in use at that time.
 Adad-nirari II campaigned just south of Mardin, and the Arameans offered strong resistance.
 As Aramean settlement increased in and around the city, the older Akkadian name Mardiānê was dropped and fell out of use, giving rise to the Aramaic name Mardin.

 The city survived into the Syriac Christian period as the name of Mount Izla on which in the early 4th century stood the monastery of Nisibis, housing seventy monks.
 In the Roman period, the city itself was known as Marida (Merida), from a Syriac word translating to "fortress".

 Between c.
-150 BC and 250 AD it was part of Osroene, which was ruled by the Abgarid dynasty.
+150 BC and c.
+AD 250, it was part of Osroene, which was ruled by the Abgarid dynasty.